ncihtan/htan_missing_manual/data_submission/Information_New_Centers.md

 > Center Data Wranglers and any individual who will be submitting data must also become [Synapse Certified Users](https://www.synapse.org/#!Quiz:Certification).
 Certified Users have access to full Synapse functionality, including the ability to upload files and tables as well as create folders.
 To become certified, take a [short quiz](https://www.synapse.org/#!Quiz:Certification) about the [“Synapse Commons Data Use Procedure”](https://s3.amazonaws.com/static.synapse.org/governance/SynapseCommonsDataUseProcedure.pdf?v=4).
 This activity ensures that you understand the rules and policies that govern data sharing on Synapse.
 The quiz is 15 questions and should take approximately 15-20 minutes to complete.
 If you have any issues becoming a Synapse Certified User please contact the [HTAN Help Desk](https://sagebionetworks.jira.com/servicedesk/customer/portal/1).

 Step 7
-: Once each individual affiliated with a Center has created a Synapse account, please complete the [HTAN Master Contact Form](https://airtable.com/apptQ3yP7le2ZvLjH/pag4Zop9o7mUuLPIm/form) for that individual.
+: Once each individual affiliated with a Center has created a Synapse account, please complete the HTAN Master Contact Form for that individual.

-> This form may only be submitted by the Center PI or Administrator to add a new contact with which they are affiliated.
+> This form will be provided to the Center PI(s) and Administator.
+The form may only be submitted by the Center PI(s) or Administrator to add a new contact with which they are affiliated.
 If a new contact is associated with multiple Centers or Atlases, a separate form must be submitted for each affiliation.

 Step 8
 : Attend [DCC Information Sessions](#coming-soon-dcc-information-sessions)